 Doctors are expected to follow standard treatment protocols and maintain a reasonable standard of care when treating patients.
 When doctors fail to request the correct blood tests, x-rays, scans, or other diagnostic procedures in the face of certain symptoms or fail to investigate reported symptoms altogether, they can be held liable for misdiagnoses that result in serious injuries, complications, or death.
-A West Virginia misdiagnosis lawyer can hold a guilty medical professional responsible.
+A Charleston misdiagnosis lawyer can hold a guilty medical professional responsible.

 Oftentimes, misdiagnoses happen when a doctor attempts to cut corners and limits the number of tests performed on a patient.
 Other times, an x-ray technician may incorrectly read test results or fail to examine an x-ray close enough.
 A doctor may assume the technician is correct and offer the wrong diagnosis and resulting treatment plan.
 During both examples, a misdiagnosis can lead to severe complications.